 Since every person with hearing loss has slightly different issues, it's his job to come up with a treatment strategy that fits each unique situation.
 It's an understatement to say that Roger enjoys the constant variety of his work and once you meet him, you'll agree he's very much a people person.
 When he's not at work, Roger can often be found on the golf course enjoying Victoria's balmy weather.

 Jeff Germain was inspired to become a Hearing Professional by his parents Ron and Bobbie, the first Beltone practitioners on Vancouver Island – in fact he considers himself to have been a member of the Beltone family for his whole life.
-He has over 23 years experience in the field, and, with his wife Sharon, now owns all the Beltone Hearing Care Centres on the Island.
+He has over 23 years experience in the field.

 As a teenager Jeff and three friends formed the band Queen City Kids with whom he recorded and toured for 15 years; that’s why he knows so well how loud music can affect hearing! (see link below) After that he joined the family business, getting his certification and eventually buying his father’s offices.
 He now realizes that his father, Ron, was teaching him all the time, even when he wasn’t aware it was happening.
 As a result, Jeff is totally committed to helping his customers achieve the very best hearing possible.